null

 As of 2023, a circulated 1944-S wheat penny, on average condition, is worth around 10 to 15 cents, while an uncirculated one can range from $1 to $10 or more, depending on market conditions.

-1944 Wheat Penny With No Mint Mark: What To Know
+1944 Wheat Penny With No Mint Mark

 The 1944 wheat penny with no mint mark is commonly called the “Philadelphia” or “P” mint penny, as it was minted at the Philadelphia Mint.
 Its metal content is 95% copper and 5% tin and zinc, with a diameter of 19mm and a weight of 3.11 grams.